skip to content

 Knowledge Sharing for Good Soil Stewardship

-Knowledge Sharing for Good Soil Stewardship project is funded by the Cooperative Research Centre for High Performance Soils (Soil CRC ).
-The project will identify knowledge-sharing strategies to increase landholder engagement in soil health improvement practices.
-An integral research activity for the project involves the assessment and use of digital engagement and online tools by participant grower groups collaborating on the project.
+Knowledge Sharing for Good Soil Stewardship project was funded by the Cooperative Research Centre for High Performance Soils (Soil CRC ).
+The project identified knowledge-sharing strategies to increase landholder engagement in soil health improvement practices.
+An integral research activity for the project involved the assessment and use of digital engagement and online tools by participant grower groups collaborating on the project.

 Background

-Knowledge Sharing for Good Soil Stewardship project is applying knowledge sharing strategies to improve the uptake of new innovations and best practice for soil management in farming communities.
-Southern Cross University is leading this two-year project (2021-2023) which received major investment funding from the Soil CRC.
+Knowledge Sharing for Good Soil Stewardship project applyied knowledge sharing strategies to improve the uptake of new innovations and best practice for soil management in farming communities.
+Southern Cross University led this two-year project (2021-2023) which received major investment funding from the Soil CRC.

-Project partners include industry organisations, grower groups, and universities.
+Project partners included industry organisations, grower groups, and universities.

-CeRDI is a partner on the project and is conducting research to monitor and document the role and application of digital strategies used by the four grower groups across the duration of the KSP.
-Specifically:
+CeRDI was a partner on the project and conducted research to monitor and document the role and application of digital strategies used by the four grower groups across the duration of the Knowledge Sharing project.

 Outcomes